vitalets/playwright-network-cache/README.md

                 └── body.json
 ```

-> You may still need to modify cached responses to match test expectation.
-But it will be mainly *replacement* modifications, not adding items into the response body.
+> You may still modify cached responses to match test expectation.
+But it will be mainly *replacement* modifications, not changing structure of the response body.
 Such approach fits more end-2-end nature of Playwright tests.

 </details>